DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 </JavaCallout>
 ```

+You can see this configuration specifies a different class name.

-Within the Properties, you can specify the various inputs for the signature.
+The V2 class accepts different Properties, for the various inputs for the signature.

 | name                 | required | meaning                                                           |
 | -------------------- | -------- | ----------------------------------------------------------------- |